Corruption Prevention Initiatives/Compliance

 Casio has also established a management system for complying not only with Japanese export laws but also with US Export Administration Regulations.
 The company is working to improve global export management, including the implementation of export management training in fiscal 2013, at group companies in the UK and Germany, and in fiscal 2014 at a group company in the US.

-Casio has established a Compliance Committee on Japan's Act against Delay in Payment of Subcontract Proceeds, Etc., to Subcontractors (Subcontract Act) which includes group companies, and is striving to ensure all transactions comply with the law.
+Casio has established a Compliance Committee on the Subcontract Act which includes group companies, and is striving to ensure all transactions comply with the law including the Subcontract Act and other laws related to subcontractor protection.
 Under the annual basic plan of the Committee, each group company in Japan implements PDCA cycles.
 In fiscal 2021, in-house seminar subjects were expanded and made available to all employees.
-Moreover, employees that deal directly with suppliers and outsourcers are always provided with the necessary knowledge through classes sponsored by the relevant government authorities

-In offices where subcontract transactions are handled, independent audits are carried out on an ongoing basis.
-Casio confirms that proper, compliant transactions are executed, by inspecting the document record of the entire series of transactions from ordering to payment.
+Meanwhile, we conduct regular self-audits at least once a year at sites involved in transactions with outsourcers that are subject to regulations.
+Casio confirms that proper, compliant transactions are executed, by inspecting documents recording the entire series of transactions from ordering to payment.

-Casio will continue to promote understanding of the Subcontract Act among its employees, and work to strengthen its system for even better compliance.
-The company will strive to promote even sounder transactions and create value with suppliers.
+Casio continues to promote understanding of the Subcontract Act and laws related to fair trading among its employees, and work to strengthen its system for even better compliance.
+The company will strive to promote even sounder transactions and create value with business partners.

 In addition, Casio has announced the “Partnership-Building Declaration,” making clear its approach to co-prosperity among large enterprises and SMEs.